jakoblorz/appvocado/README.md

 # vocado
-validate JSON schema e.g. from user input whether it meets your database models
+validate JSON schema e.g. from user input whether it meets your databases models specification

 ## Usage Situation
 Imagine a situation where you just want to implement a **RESTful API** in a lazy manner: database inserts and updates are just the http body.